 John E. Marquis Memorial Award: given to the author(s) of the paper on research, engineering or plant practices relating to manufacturing in ceramics and glass published in the prior calendar year in a publication of the SOCIETY, which is judged to be of greatest value to the members and to the industry.

 Navrotsky Award for Experimental Thermodynamics of Solids: awarded biennially to an author who made the most innovative contribution to experimental thermodynamics of solids technical literature during the two calendar years prior to selection.
-(Next award 2021 for articles published in 2019 or 2020)
+(For articles published in 2019 or 2020.)

 Education and Professional Development Council Outstanding Educator Award recognizes outstanding work and creativity in teaching, in directing student research, or in the general educational process (lectures, publications, etc.) of ceramic educators.